Richardaeld/Fat_Racoon_Kitchen/README.md

     I typed in the recipe's name, and the delete button turned green.
 I deleted the recipe.
 I'm taken back to my profile page where the app lets me know I've deleted the recipe.
 + I deleted my recipe but I forgot to unfavorite it.
 Now I want to remove it from my profile page's **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
     + I logged into my Fat Raccoon account and I'm taken to the profile page where I am reminded of my error in my **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
 When I clicked on the recipe the app notified me that the recipe has been deleted.
 I saw that a button next to the recipes on **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** looks like a delete icon.
-I clicked this icon and the recipe is removed from my favorites.
+I clicked this icon in both sections and the recipe is removed from my **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.

 # Design Choices
 ## Header and Footer